-We have had a sort of tradition since the past couple of years, with a night’s ”staycation” at Clarion Helsinki on my birthday.
+We have had a sort of tradition these last couple of years, with a night’s ”staycation” at Clarion Helsinki on my birthday.
 Can I call it a staycation?
-Is it an actual word?
-Either way, I don’t know how else to describe this stay away in our own city.
+How else do we describe this stay away in our own city?
 Clarion Hotel because we love the hotel, with the rooftop pool & sauna and the SkyRoom bar – a great place to spend a special evening in Helsinki.
 This is the third time we stayed there.
 By the end of this post, you’ll find out if we will continue the tradition!

 ¡This post includes an honest review of our stay at this hotel and its services!

 The tall trendy hotel building can be seen on the way to the west harbour (Länsisatama), in the urban area of Jätkäsaari.
 It’s impossible to not spot the hotel, which stands distinct from other buildings around.
 It’s situated at the edge of the water in the inner bay area, with views over the city and the sea.
 There is a tram stop right in front of the hotel.
 Tram no. 6T and 7 take you there from Helsinki Central Railway station on the route to the west ship terminal (Länsiterminaali).
 There is no free car parking at the hotel, you may find free spots on the other side of the bay.